 Sending data to Logstash is quick and simple to set up.
-If you have not already done so, please check out our Data Source Integration for Logstash before learning how to properly use the API key.
+If you have not already done so, please check out our Data Source Integration for shipping logs before learning how to properly use the API key.

 Adding security measures to safe-guard Logstash is highly recommended.
 There are a number of ways to add an authentication step to your request pipeline so that only authorised sources may ship logs to Logstash.